twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 # Squash into our feature-1b squashed branch
 #   but for this one, we base off of our feature-1b base
-git checkout -B feature-1b.squashed git rebase -i feature-1b.base
+git checkout -B feature-1b.squashed feature-1b.base
+git merge --squash feature-1b
+git commit -m "Added world file"
 # This is commit `bbbbbb`

 # Open our second PR